Baidu debuts updated AI framework and voice platform, wireless earbuds

 — Baidu Inc. (@Baidu_Inc) September 15, 2020

-DuerOS 6.0 arrived in tow with the Xiaodu Pods, the latest suite of tools developers can use to plug Baidu’s voice platform into speakers, refrigerators, washing machines, infotainment systems, and set-top boxes.
+The Xiaodu Pods arrived with DuerOS 6.0, the latest suite of tools developers can use to plug Baidu’s voice platform into speakers, refrigerators, washing machines, infotainment systems, and set-top boxes.
 DuerOS 6.0 brings support for low-power voice processing chips and neural beamforming, a technique that employs algorithms to amplify the sound recorded by microphone arrays.
 Voice recognition error rates are now 46% lower compared with DuerOS 5.0, Baidu claims, and DuerOS 6.0 incorporates a more efficient text-to-speech model (WaveRNN).

-Baidu said that over 60 automakers and more than 40,000 developers are working to integrate products with DuerOS.
+Baidu said over 60 automakers and more than 40,000 developers are working to integrate products with DuerOS.
 As of March, DuerOS was handling 6.5 billion voice queries per month and 3.3 billion from Baidu’s Xiaodu smart speakers and displays alone.
-And as of July 2019, the platform was on 400 million devices; in 500 vehicle models (and over a million vehicles); and over 100,000 hotel rooms.
+And as of July 2019, the platform was on 400 million devices, in 500 vehicle models (and over a million vehicles), and in over 100,000 hotel rooms.

 DuerOS hasn’t quite reached the storied heights of Amazon’s Alexa and Alexa Voice Service — they have more than 100,000 third-party apps and thousands of brands signed on, not to mention compatibility with 60,000 smart home devices.
 But Baidu, which claims DuerOS now has over 4,000 third-party apps, continues to work with heavy hitters like Huawei, Vivo, and Oppo to build DuerOS into future flagships and with automakers such as BMW, Daimler, Ford, Hyundai, Kia, Chery, BAIC, FAW, and Byton and hotel chains like InterContinental.

-In a sign of its ambition, Baidu this summer inked a strategic partnership with Midea, China’s largest smart device manufacturers with 70 million smart home appliances on the market, to sell bundles of appliances with Xiaodu products.
-In the future, Xiaodu-powered devices will be able to control Midea appliances either via the cloud or infrared tech.
+In a sign of its ambition, Baidu this summer inked a strategic partnership with China’s largest smart device manufacturer Midea, which has 70 million smart home appliances on the market, to sell bundles of appliances with Xiaodu products.
+In the future, Xiaodu-powered devices will be able to control Midea appliances via the cloud or infrared tech.

 Apollo

 Beyond PaddlePaddle 2.0, DuerOS 6.0, and Baidu Brain 6.0, Baidu announced developments regarding Apollo, its open source software solution for driverless vehicles.
 In 2021, Weltmeister will launch a car incorporating Apollo’s valet parking that will be able to identify vacant slots in parking garages and allow people to use Tesla-like smart summon functions, Baidu said.
-In addition, Baidu demoed off what it calls 5G Remote Driving Service, a 5G-powered teleoperation service that allows human operators who’s completed at least 1,000 hours of cloud-based training to remotely control multiple vehicles simultaneously in the case of emergencies.
+In addition, Baidu demoed what it calls 5G Remote Driving Service, a 5G-powered teleoperation service that allows human operators who have completed at least 1,000 hours of cloud-based training to remotely control multiple vehicles simultaneously in the case of emergencies.

-The fifth generation of Baidu’s autonomous driving kit will be released soon, the company said during the keynote, alongside the latest version of Apollo: Apollo 6.0.
+The fifth generation of Baidu’s autonomous driving kit will be released soon, the company said during the keynote.
+This will arrive alongside the latest version of Apollo: Apollo 6.0.
 As of today, Apollo has over 600,000 lines of open source code, 45,000 contributors, and 210 ecosystem partners.
 (That’s up from 400,000 lines of code, 12,000 contributors, and 130 partners in July 2019.)
-Notably, Baidu recently launched its own robotaxi service leveraging the Apollo platform — Apollo Go Robotaxi — in Beijing with roughly 100 pickup and dropoff areas covering residential and business areas in Yizhuang, Haidian, and Shunyi.
+Notably, Baidu recently launched its own robotaxi service leveraging the Apollo platform — Apollo Go Robotaxi — in Beijing with roughly 100 pickup and dropoff areas covering residential and business zones in Yizhuang, Haidian, and Shunyi.